fallen-icarus/cardano-swaps/README.md

 their own (and interact with each others') script addresses.
 This leads to the formation of an order-book style "distributed" DEX.
 The protocol supports two kinds of swaps, one-way swaps and two-way swaps.
 One-way swaps emulate the basic limit order.
-Meanwhile, two-way swaps provide a mechanism for users to profitably provide liquidity at prices specified by the user.
-Since liquidity providers directly profit from providing liquidity in the assets specified for that swap, the protocol naturally incentives its own liquidity without having to resort to the questionable economics of yield farming.
+Meanwhile, two-way swaps provide a mechanism for naturally incentiving users to provide liquidity to the DEX without having to rely on yield farming.
 Furthermore, since swaps can be freely composed, arbitragers are naturally incentivized to spread the available liquidity across all trading pairs.
 This protocol is natively composable with all other p2p protocols.

 ## Motivation

-Many DEXs on Cardano are currently implemented in ways that lock users' assets into a tightly fixed, and/or centrally maintained, set(s) of script addresses.
-Such design patterns are reminiscent of the EVM's accounts-based programming paradigm, and inherit many of the same downsides: scalability bottlenecks, expressiveness restrictions, and asset/stake centralization.
-DEXs that hope to become the foundation for a healthy and fully trustless, decentralized economy must adhere to a radically different approach that takes full advantage of the composability and availability guarantees offered by the eUTxO model.
+Many DEXs on Cardano are currently implemented in ways that lock users' assets into a tightly fixed, and/or centrally maintained, set(s) of script addresses and UTxOs.
+This *concentrated dApp* design pattern is reminiscent of Ethereum's accounts-based programming paradigm.

-## Preliminary Discussion

-To appreciate the necessity of new DEX architectures, it is first important to understand the deficiencies of the current status-quo:

-### Current DEX Deficiencies

-Pretty much every DEX uses liquidity pools and concentrated script addresses (ie, all users share a single or few dApp addresses).
-One consequence of liquidity pool based dApps is the necessity for LP providers (eg, batchers) as discrete, (usually) permissioned entities.
-Both concentrated addresses and LPs have a number of downsides (discussed shortly).
-Additionally, current implementations of order-book style DEXs (which don't use LPs) suffer from the availability challenges of permissioned batchers.
+However, the concentrated dApp design does not map well to eUTxO based blockchains.
+To be exact, a major consequence of pooling assets into a predefined set of UTxOs, which are typically referred to as liquidity pools (LPs), is that the DEX has a significant concurrency bottleneck since all users must share the one-time-use UTxOs.
+The ultimate result of this bottleneck is that users are not allowed to directly interact with the DEX.
+Instead, users are required to go through (usually permissioned) middle-men called batchers.

+As an alternative to LP based DEXs, order-book style DEXs give every user their own UTxO with their own terms.
+This approach lends itself much better to eUTxO based blockchains.
+However, this design currently suffers from similar availability challenges due to the difficulting of finding and matching open orders.
+In order to workaround this limitation, order-book style DEXs also tend to resort to the concentrated dApp design since it is easier to find orders if they are located at a single (or few) address than if they were scattered across addresses.
+Furthermore, and more importantly, current order-book style DEXs suffer from a lack of liquidity due to not having a way to incentive users to provide liquidity to the DEX.
+This lack of early liquidity is why most DEXs currently use the LP based DEX architecture.

+This result is unfortunate since LP based DEXs are entirely unsuitable to be used as the foundation of a trustless and decentralized economy, especially those built on Proof-of-Stake (PoS) blockchains.

-##### Why the status-quo is not the right architecture for DEXs (in no particular order)
+##### Why the LP based architecture is not the right architecture for DEXs (in no particular order)

 - No matter how performant a system of batchers is, their resources do *not* scale in proportion to the number of users unless new batchers can permissionlessly join when demand is high.
 - Since an economy's health is proportional to how easily and accurately price discovery can occur, DEXs that do not allow users to freely express their own desired prices can only result in an unhealthy blockchain economy.
-Furthermore, impermanent loss makes it impossible for users to properly manage risk.
+Furthermore, impermanent loss (a consequence of not being able to express desired prices) makes it impossible for users to properly manage risk.
 - Batcher based protocols lack trustless composability with other dApps; a critical feature for both scaling eUTxO-based DeFi and building a fully featured, trustless blockchain economy.
 - The concentration of assets into a single or few addresses directly undermines the security assumptions of PoS blockchains.
 This ultimately means it is *impossible* for LPs to serve as the foundation of a trustless and decentralized economy.

-##### Why the workarounds for the issues of the status-quo are not sufficient
+##### Why the workarounds for the issues of the LP based architecture are not sufficient

 - Impermanent Loss - yield farming is ultimately printing a useless token to make Alice whole for being forced to sell at a price she otherwise would not have sold.
 To put it bluntly, Alice lost
 $100 of a stablecoin and was given some economically useless token as compensation.
-And since the yield tokens are being minted, the value of the already useless token can only decrease over time.
+And while the yield tokens are being minted, the value of the already useless token can only decrease over time.
 Without the yield tokens, there is literally no incentive to provide liquidity to LPs so if yield farming ever stopped, the DEX would collapse.
 Yield farming is a currency crisis waiting to happen.